 Plan your India entry now.

-Use the national phase deadline calculator to compute the 31-month deadline and the IPO fees for a specific case in seconds.
+Use the PCT national phase deadline calculator to compute the 31-month deadline and the IPO fees for a specific case in seconds.

 Filing PCT from India

-Section 39 foreign-filing licence.
-Under Section 39(1) of the Patents Act 1970, no person resident in India shall, except under the authority of a written permit granted by the Controller, make or cause to be made any application outside India for a patent for an invention, unless an application for the same invention has been made in India not less than six weeks before the application outside India and no Section 35 secrecy direction is in force.
-The “outside India” framing reaches a PCT international application filed at the International Bureau in Geneva (RO/IB), so the Section 39 regime is engaged whenever an Indian resident considers filing PCT directly with WIPO instead of with RO/IN.
-The permit is requested on Form 25.
-In practice, Section 39 analysis should be completed before selecting RO/IN or RO/IB, because Indian-resident PCT filing raises foreign-filing compliance questions that are better resolved before the international filing is made.
-For the depth on Section 39 compliance and the foreign-filing-licence procedure, see our foreign filing licence guide.
+Foreign-filing licence.
+Under Section 39 of the Patents Act 1970, no person resident in India may make a patent application outside India unless an application for the same invention has been filed in India at least six weeks earlier (with no secrecy direction in force) or the Controller has granted written permission.
+The “outside India” framing reaches a PCT international application filed at the International Bureau in Geneva (RO/IB), so the compliance question arises whenever an Indian resident considers filing PCT directly with WIPO instead of with RO/IN.
+In practice, this analysis should be completed before selecting RO/IN or RO/IB, because Indian-resident PCT filing raises foreign-filing compliance questions that are better resolved before the international filing is made.
+Our foreign filing licence guide walks through the full procedure including the Form 25 permission route.

 Strategy in summary.
 The international phase work an Indian-resident applicant does between filing and national-phase entry shapes the downstream prosecution.
-A favourable ISR with no Article 34 amendments creates a different prosecution profile from a negative written opinion that is reshaped by Chapter II amendments.
+A favourable ISR with no amendments creates a different prosecution profile from a negative written opinion that is reshaped by Chapter II amendments.
 The intermediate decisions (where to file, which ISA, whether to amend, whether to Demand Chapter II) are connected and benefit from being made together rather than in sequence.
-PCT applicants who select India as the ISA or IPEA also become eligible to request expedited examination under Rule 24C at national phase entry, which can compress the wait for the First Examination Report substantially; see our expedited examination in India guide for the Form 18A eligibility framework.
-The depth on each decision is in the linked guide, with the international filing from India guide as the practical starting point for the full procedural detail.
+PCT applicants who select India as the ISA or IPEA also become eligible to request expedited examination in India at national phase entry, which can compress the wait for the First Examination Report substantially.

 Entering India via PCT national phase